syncfusion-content/mobilejavascript-docs/MobileJS/NavigationBar/Getting-Started.md

 ### Adding ListView in NavigationBar

-We can render required control in the Nanvingationbar.
-Here we have used listview in slider panel.
+You can render required control in the NavigationBar.
+The below example shows you how to use ejmListView in slider panel.

 Add following code in your html page,